ascv/HyperLogLog/README.md

 **Deprecation notice**: this is the last supported version for Python 2.7.x.

-* Fix bug where HyperLogLogs of unequal sizes could be merged.
+* Fixed bug where HyperLogLogs of unequal sizes could be merged.
-* Fix bug causing cardinality estimates to be off when repeatedly merging sparse HyperLogLogs loaded from a pickle dump.
+* Fixed bug causing cardinality estimates to be off when repeatedly merging sparse HyperLogLogs loaded from a pickle dump.

 2.0 Changelog